Poorija/GScapy-AI/README.md

-# GScapy - A Graphical Interface for Scapy
+# GScapy + AI - The Modern Scapy Interface with AI

+**Version 3.0**

-GScapy is a modern, feature-rich graphical user interface for the powerful Scapy packet manipulation library.
+GScapy + AI is a modern, feature-rich graphical user interface for the powerful Scapy packet manipulation library, now supercharged with AI analysis capabilities.
 Built with Python and PyQt6, it provides a user-friendly environment for network sniffing, packet crafting, and running various network tools for security testing and analysis.

 ## Features

 GScapy is organized into a series of tabs, each dedicated to a specific function:

+### 1. AI Assistant (New!)
+- **Conversational Interface:** A redesigned, modern chat interface for interacting with local or online Large Language Models (LLMs).
+- **Security Analysis:** Paste scan results, code, or configurations and ask the AI to analyze them for vulnerabilities, misconfigurations, or interesting patterns.
+- **Guided Prompts:** A huge, built-in library of over 80 prompts for penetration testing, vulnerability analysis, reporting, and more.
+- **Flexible Configuration:** Easily switch between local AI services (like Ollama or LMStudio) and online providers (like OpenAI) to fit your privacy and power needs.
+- **Context-Aware Actions:** "Send to AI" buttons in various tools automatically format and load results into the assistant for quick analysis.

-### 1. Packet Sniffer
+### 2. Packet Sniffer
 - **Live Capture:** Start and stop sniffing packets on any selected network interface.
 - **BPF Filtering:** Apply Berkeley Packet Filter (BPF) syntax (e.g., `tcp port 80`) to capture only the traffic you need.
 - **Detailed View:** A powerful, Wireshark-like split view shows a packet summary list, a detailed, expandable tree of packet layers and fields, and a raw hex dump.
 - **File I/O:** Save captured packets to a `.pcap` file for later analysis in other tools like Wireshark, or load existing pcap files into the sniffer.

-### 2. Packet Crafter
+### 3. Packet Crafter
 - **Layer-by-Layer Construction:** Easily build custom packets by adding protocols from a dropdown list.
 - **Dynamic Field Editor:** Select any layer in your packet stack to see and edit all of its fields.
 - **Fuzzing:** Wrap any layer in a `fuzz()` call to randomize its fields for testing.
 - **Packet Templates:** Quickly load pre-built packets for common tasks like ICMP pings and DNS queries.
 - **Send & Receive:** Send your crafted packet(s) and view any responses received.

-### 3. Network Tools
+### 4. Network Tools
 - **Nmap Scanner:** A comprehensive frontend for the Nmap network scanner.
     - **Live Output:** View Nmap's output in real-time as the scan progresses.
     - **Detailed Options:** Control scan types (SYN, TCP, UDP, etc.), timing, OS/service detection, and script scanning.